 Exam Costs and Deadlines

 For all exam registration costs and deadlines please visit the CFA website.
-Deadlines and costs change from year to year.
+The costs and deadlines change from year to year.

-CFA Institute Scholarships – There are quite a few scholarships made available to BYU through the CFA Institute.
-These scholarships waive the one-time CFA program enrollment fee (if applicable) and reduce the exam registration fee (including access to the curriculum ebook) to $350.
-Interested students can apply online at https://www.cfainstitute.org/en/programs/cfa/scholarships/student.
-Please make sure you attach to your online application a résumé and a cover letter outlining the following:
+CFA Institute Scholarships – There are several scholarships made available to BYU through the CFA Institute University Affiliation Program.
+These scholarships waive the one-time CFA program enrollment fee (if applicable) and reduce the exam registration fee (including access to the curriculum eBook) to $350.
+Interested students can apply online.
+For your on-line application, you will need to attach a résumé and a cover letter outlining the following:

 - Reasons for wanting to take the exam, including a future career plan